mfessenden/SKTiled/docs/Tutorial/Properties.md

 #Custom Properties

 One of the most powerful features of *SKTiled* is the ability to exploit Tiled's custom properties for most objects.
-All objects that conform to the `TiledObject` protocol have methods for parsing Tiled object properties.
+All objects that conform to the [`SKTiledObject`](Protocols/SKTiledObject.html) protocol have methods for parsing Tiled object properties.
 Tiled property values are all encoded as strings. **SKTiled** will attempt to parse the intended type, but be sure to check the type of property you are querying.

 If you are using the v0.17 of Tiled or newer, *SKTiled* supports the new **color** and **file** property types (values are stored as strings internally anyway, which *SKTiled* already supports).
 The custom color/file types listed above will also be parsed if they are created as string types in Tiled.